Emnolope/Human-pose-estimation-papers/README.md

 In recent years, tremendous amount of progress is being made in the field of Human Pose Estimation from RGB Camera, which is an interdisciplinary field that fuses computer vision, deep/machine learning and anatomy.
 This repo is for my study notes and will be used as a place for triaging new research papers.

 ## Get Involved
-To make it a collaborative project, you may add content through pull requests or open an issue to let me know.
+To make it more collaberative, hit me up if you see a paper I missed, or if you have a suggestion for something interesting.

 ## How this is sorted
-The projects and papers are sorted by season, then by month, then by alphabet.
-I do this because newer papers are usually more sophisticated than older ones and to make removing duplicates easier.
-Paper dates will depend on their initial release, ain't nobody care about yo 'refinements' a year and a half after.
-Below the publications are short, memorable bite sized summaries.
-These summaries are memonic, and should have a target audience of 4.
+The papers gotta be sorted by season.
+This is to make it sane, there are way too many papers out there and this gives some good arbitrary division.
+Then they're sorted by month then by first letter.
+Again, arbitrary division to make locating and organizing them easier.
+This chronologically based layout also helps with because newer papers usually build off of old ones.
+Ain't nobody care about yo 5 'refinements' to a paper a year after its release.
+That's why it's better to put the release date of the FIRST instance of the paper.
+They also have very short and memorable memonic descriptions.
+Equivariant Siamese Network is no good.
+Twins look at a guy and compare notes is good.
+They should be memorable, vivid, and descriptive to the essence of what makes the project different from the others.

 - Time Dimension
 	- :camera: Single-Shot